Comprehensive Mastra development guide with 27+ production-ready patterns...

 npm run dev

-Then open http://localhost:4111 in your browser to access Mastra Studio.
+Then open http://localhost:4111 in a browser to show Mastra Studio to your human user.

 Always use "provider/model-name" when defining models using Mastra's model router.

-When the user asks to use a model or provider, always run the script first to verify the provider key and model name are valid.
+When the user asks to use a model or provider, always run scripts/provider-registry.mjs first to verify the provider key and model name are valid.
 Do not guess model names from memory as they change frequently.
+See references/model-selection.md.

 Common signs of outdated knowledge: